JAlbertCode/prompt-marketplace/README.md

 2. **Better Error Handling** - Added robust error checking throughout the application
 3. **Credit Warnings** - Visual feedback when credits are low or insufficient for a prompt
 4. **UI Polish** - Active state indicators for navigation, better spacing, and responsive design
-5. **Modal Examples** - View example outputs in a full-screen modal for better readability
+5. **Modal Animations** - Smooth animations for modal opening/closing with improved accessibility

 ### Bug Fixes
 1. Fixed hydration errors in the application
 2. Fixed "getPrompt is not a function" and "removePrompt is not a function" errors
 3. Ensured proper client-side initialization for components
 4. Fixed deployment issues on Vercel
+5. Fixed modal flickering and display issues with React Portal implementation

 ## Work In Progress and Handoff Notes